fbaldux/NVOptContr/README.md

 ### scatter.py

 Given the final time and tone, the program plots the sensitivities for all the values of K found in Results/

----
-### susceptibility.py

-Some trials for the unstable data.

----
-### tritone.py

-The program copies in Best/ the best configurations found for the 3-chromatic case.